-Repeated hourly trials with immature P. princeps (Figure 17) showed continued suppression of the tendency to attack during repeated encounters, but also recovery of the tendency to attack by the next day
+Repeated hourly trials with immature P. princeps (Figure 12) showed suppression of the tendency to attack after a series of repeated encounters, but also recovery of the tendency to attack by the next day.

-Figure 17.
-Each Group A spider associated with trials shown in Figure 14 (near sixth instar P. princeps, fourth instar Oncopeltus reared on Asclepias) was given 5 trials with Oncopeltus in a 5 minute period, and then a sixth trial on the next day.
-Note the recovery of the tendency to attack by the second day.
+Figure 12.
+Each Group A spider associated with trials shown in Figure 10 (near sixth instar P. princeps, fourth instar Oncopeltus reared on Asclepias) was given 5 successive trials with Oncopeltus over a 5 minute period, and then a sixth trial on the next day.
+Note the recovery of the tendency to attack on the second day.